ashwnacharya/ashwnacharya.github.io/_posts/2024-01-08-social-media-engagement-model.markdown

 Earlier in my career, I was happy with just accumulating knowledge and experience without putting out proof.
 This was largely due to my lack of skills necessary for crafting well-edited content.
 I am mostly a consumer and seldom a creator of well-crafted text.

-However, with the advent of ChatGPT, the landscape has shifted, and obtaining competent editorial feedback is no longer a challenge.
+However, with GenerativeAI being a thing now, obtaining competent editorial feedback is no longer a challenge.

 ## Questions that i needed to answer.